zwang695/alexa-skills-list/skills/B01DJD8Z3S/README.md

 Prove you're really part of Cardinal Nation and take the quiz!

-"What odd occurrence ended rookie outfielder Vince Coleman’s season in 1985 before Game 4 of the National League Championship Series?"
+"What odd occurrence ended rookie outfielder Vince Coleman?s season in 1985 before Game 4 of the National League Championship Series?"
 "Which Cardinal was known to have launched a foul ball out of the stadium?"

 ***